-- Teaching skills for senior residents.
+- Teaching skills for senior residents

-- Grading, teaching and managing medical students.
+- Grading, teaching and managing medical students

-- Dealing with difficult interns and faculty.
+- Dealing with difficult interns and faculty

-- Being an effective senior on night float.
+- Being an effective senior on night float

-Providence IMRS uses a vital Medical Humanities curriculum, built on evidence of clinically-relevant empathy and adult learning of "theory of mind."
-Noon conferences use narrative literature to examine our opinions and assumptions, and navigate difficult ethical and clinical situations.
+IMRS provides a vital Medical Humanities curriculum, built on evidence of clinically-relevant empathy and adult learning of "theory of mind."
+Noon conferences use narrative literature to examine our own stances and assumptions, and navigate difficult ethical and clinical situations.
 Social science elements build cultural humility and required care competencies.
 The history of medical thought illuminates physicians' moral and functional role in society.
 Physical examination skills are taught using in part art-based habits of observation and interpretation.
 Centrally, IMRS emphasizes Medicine itself as an Art, a set of actions to be practiced and performed, rather than just a body of facts to be known.